Marcel-Henri Jaspar: Diplomatic career, 1940–68

 After his failure to establish a new government in 1940, the Pierlot government refused to allow Jaspar to return to a ministerial post.
-Instead, they offered him a post as chargé d'affaires (later minister plenipotentiary) to the Czechoslovak government in exile and later the re-established Czechoslovak state from 1940–46.
+Instead, they offered him a post as chargé d'affaires (later minister plenipotentiary) to the Czechoslovak government in exile and later the re-established Czechoslovak state from 1940 to 1946.
 Continuing in the diplomatic service after the war, he held posts in Argentina (from 1946), Brazil (1951), and Sweden (from 1954).

-His career culminated in 1959 when he was appointed Belgian Ambassador to France.
+Jaspar's diplomatic career culminated in 1959 when he was appointed Belgian Ambassador to France.
 He held the post until his retirement in 1968, a term that coincided with the presidency of Charles de Gaulle and the Algerian War.

 Personal life

 Jaspar was married twice.
-In 1921, he married Marguerite Mignot, a senator's daughter.
+In 1921, he married Marguerite Mignot, a senator's granddaughter.
 They had a son, Pierre, who committed suicide in Prague in 1946.
 In 1932, he married Betty Halpern de Becker, a White Russian émigré of Jewish origin.

 During his career, Jaspar published numerous books and newspaper articles on political issues, history, and law.
 He wrote a biography of Pitt the Elder while in London.
 He published two volumes of memoirs and his personal papers are preserved at the Belgium's State Archives.